Sunday, 18 November 2018

 The Bailey Broom Factory

-1904-1905, commissioned well-known local architect W. Newlands & Sons to design an office addition on the corner of Cataraqui and Rideau streets.
-The concrete warehouse running north-south along
+In 1903, the Bailey Broom Company purchased the property, and, by 1904-1905, commissioned well-known local architect W. Newlands & Sons to design an office addition on the corner of Cataraqui and Rideau streets.
+The concrete warehouse running north-south along Rideau Street (recently demolished as part of the rehabilitation due to structural instability) was constructed sometime between 1904 and 1911.

-M. Hughes.
+The Bailey Broom Company was a partnership among Samuel R. Bailey, William J. Lee, and John M. Hughes.
 For Samuel Bailey, broom making was a family business, and his father William Bailey and Uncle Benjamin Bailey had been making brooms since the 1850s, some reports say 1857.
 In 1896, Bailey & Co. broommakers moved into their new factory at 299 Queen Street, beginning manufacturing on January 11.
 A kiln and 15-hp electric motor replaced their old steam engine.
-The city granted the company a tax exemtpion.
+The city granted the company a tax exemption.

 A 1956 account mentions "Bailey burned to the ground on July 22, 1903 with a loss of $30,000.
 [Perhaps this fire was at 299 Queen, and necessitated the move to a new building?]
 Masons were just completing the new Bailey factory on Rideau in January of 1904, making it soon ready for occupation.
 Bailey 's hockey team was known as the 'Sticks and Straws', as noted in a 1907 account of a game played in Sydenham.
 In 1917, a report mentions two cars being shunted into the Baylie [sic] siding then taken to the mainline.
-A 1918 news recap mentioned an earlier 1893 item "25 carloads of brown corn arrived over the K&P for Dailey's broom factory".
+A 1918 news recap mentioned an earlier 1893 item "25 carloads of brown corn arrived over the K&P for Bailey's broom factory".
 A 1929 article mentions three broom factories operating in Kingston: Bailey, Gould and Crawford.

-The Bailey Broom Company employed 55 men and produced 157 dozen 'Universal Cleaner' brooms (that's 884) until 1923, when the business closed and the property was sold to a subsidiary of Imperial Oil, the Queen City Oil Company (some accounts say the British-American Oil Co., and that B-A bought the Bailey property from J.M.
+The Bailey Broom Company employed 55 men and produced 157 dozen 'Universal Cleaner' brooms daily (that's 1,884) until 1923, when the business closed and the property was sold to a subsidiary of Imperial Oil, the Queen City Oil Company (some accounts say the British-American Oil Co., and that B-A bought the Bailey property from J.M.
 Hughes.
 Mr. Hughes would reportedly be carrying on broommaking and the other business of Watson Manufacturing Co. at another location.)
 [Was this the MacPherson building on Rideau Street?} B-A erected tanks for storage, and used the railway siding to give access to [tank] cars.
 Negotiations were completed by Mr. George Fyffe of Ottawa, the B-A manager for Eastern Ontario.
 John Hughes, former owner of Bailey and former mayor, died on August 15, 1953.

 There was a time when the Bailey property had a CN spur but National Grocers had none - 1947 fire insurance map (above).
 They sold the property in 1959 to Quintal & England, a roofing supplies company.
-That firm ceased operations in 1994 and the building has been unused since.

 In use by Quintal and England roofing contractors, the entire front of the building/office is painted white and large signs erected on both roofs facing Rideau Street.
 (1962 telephone book ad):